Akamemz/MAR-RAPTOR-hybrid-model/full_report/Readme.md

     - **Embedding Models:** Trying different models for embedding to optimize the RAG system's performance.
     - **Chunking Method:** Experimenting with various chunking methods to improve text processing and retrieval efficiency.
     - **RAG Pipeline:** Developing a complete pipeline for RAG with comprehensive testing for all its components.
-    - **F-1 Score Evaluation:** Measuring the F-1 score of retrieval at different values of k to evaluate precision and recall in the retrieval process.

 - **Action Items:**
     * [&check;] Try different models for embedding and compare their results.